c-zhong-ucl-ac-uk/realTRIPS/team.md

 ### Alumni

-[Carmen Cabrera-Arnau](https://www.ucl.ac.uk/~ucahcca/) was a Research Fellow who joined CASA through the realTRIPS project in 2021.
+[Carmen Cabrera-Arnau](https://www.ucl.ac.uk/~ucahcca/) is a Lecturer in Geographic Data Science at the Department of Geography and Planning of the University of Liverpool。 She was a Research Fellow who joined CASA through the realTRIPS project (Sep 2021 - Sep 2022).
 Prior to this, she did the MSc in Complex Systems at King's College London, followed by a PhD at UCL's Department of Mathematics.
 With a background in Physics and Applied Mathematics, her current research focuses on geographic data analysis, mathematical modelling, statistics, human mobility and spatial inequalities.
-She left the team in 2022 and is now a Lecturer in Geographic Data Science at the Department of Geography and Planning of the University of Liverpool.

-[Qili Gao](https://www.gaoqili.cn/) (on [SIMETRI project](https://simetri.uk/about-the-project) until 2023.02) is a Research Fellow at CASA UCL.
-Her work focuses on spatial-temporal data mining, urban informatics, and analysis on human mobility and activity behaviours for urban and transport planning.
-She left the team in Aug 2023 and is now an Assistant Professor at the Shenzhen Audencia Financial Technology Institute.
+[Qili Gao](https://www.gaoqili.cn/) is an Assistant Professor at the Shenzhen Audencia Financial Technology Institute.
+She was a Research Fellow at CASA UCL, working on the [SIMETRI project](https://simetri.uk/about-the-project) and realTRIPS from March 2021 to Aug 2023.
+Her work focuses on spatial-temporal data mining, urban informatics, and analysis of human mobility and activity behaviours for urban and transport planning.

 ### Advisory board members